-ARE Associate Professor Meredith Fowlie authored this post for the Energy Institute at Haas blog on the relationship between heat, electricity demand and California's building energy codes.
+ARE Associate Professor Meredith Fowlie authored this blog post for the Energy Institute at Haas on California's greenhouse gas (GHG) emission consumption.

 A new study co-authored by ARE Assistant Professor James Sallee seeks to explore whether such size-based regulations were actually effective.